Program: M.B.A., Business Administration

 G. Course Requirements

-- Up to 15 units of foundational coursework may be required (see section G above).
+Up to 15 units of foundational coursework may be required in addition to the formal program (see section F above).

-- Minimum of 33 units in the formal program, including 24 units of required core coursework (see section 1 below).
+- 24 units of required core coursework (see section 1 below).

 1. Required Core Courses (24 units)